mickeys/non_trivial_gnuplot/graphing_ping/README.md

 done									# the end of the infinite loop
 ```

-With these commands in a file we'll call `pinger.sh`, typing:
+With the grapher code saved in a file named `pinger.sh` we can invoke the graphic display by typing:

 ```
 % bash pinger.sh
 ```

-Will result in:
+The result, updated every `$interval`, will appear something like:

 <center><table cellpadding="20" border="1" width="66%">
 	<tr><td bgcolor="black"><img src="graphing_ping.gif"></td></tr>
 </table></center>

-which is updated every `$interval`.

-And there you go: live graphing of generated data!

-There are so many possible improvements, starting with passing the target on the command line, to dealing with being in China, to using a Cacoa terminal to get pretty graphic output instead of keyboard characters on a dumb terminal.
+This live graphing of generated data can be improved in so many ways, from passing the target to `pinger.sh` on the command line to using a more capable terminal to get prettier graphic output instead of letter characters.
+I settled upon this solution as it'll work for most computer setups.

+While in China I had to cope with the added obstacle of an aggressive firewall.

 ## The Great Firewall of China 防火长城

 <a href="https://en.wikipedia.org/wiki/Great_Firewall">Great Firewall of China</a> (防火长城), officially Project Golden Shield, is a censorship and surveillance project that blocks politically inexpedient data from foreign countries arriving over the Internet.

 If you're a businessperson visiting China, or a resident, you'll find that the Google infrastructure - from search to Gmail to Google Maps and Photos - are blocked.
-To bore a tunnel through the Golden Shield, we use a <a href="https://en.wikipedia.org/wiki/Virtual_private_network">virtual private network</a>, or VPN.
-(It's beyond this document to discuss the evaluation, installation, and use of a VPN, but <a href="https://openvpn.net">OpenVPN</a>, a program that will work on your laptop and smartphones, is a good place to start.
+Boring a tunnel through the Golden Shield we require a <a href="https://en.wikipedia.org/wiki/Virtual_private_network">virtual private network</a>, or VPN.
+(It's beyond this document to discuss the evaluation, installation, security implications, and general use of a VPN, but <a href="https://openvpn.net">OpenVPN</a>, a program that will work on your laptop and smartphones, is a good place to start.)

-The following code presumes you're inside of China: it simplistically tests for the presence of an active VPN, and, assuming you're surrounded by the Great Firewall, if the VPN is active, it'll set the target to a Google server, if not, it'll reach for something available in the Middle Kingdom.
-If you're never in a place that has restrictive connection rules, or you never use a VPN, just ignore this code fragment.
+The following code presumes you're inside of China or a similar environment.
+The code simplistically tests for the presence of an active VPN, and, assuming you're surrounded by the Great Firewall, if the VPN is active it'll set the target to a Google server, and if not it'll reach for a target that's freely-available within the Middle Kingdom.
+If you're never in a place that has restrictive connection rules, or you never use a VPN, you can skip this code fragment.

 ```
 vpn=$( netstat -rn | grep -c utun1 )	# check for any tunnels in action